-In this case, once we notice that (3) the short edge of the red triangle, is three times (1) the short edge of the violet one ($3 = 1 \times 3$), we already know that (6) the larger edge of the red triangle will also be exactly three times longer than (2), the larger edge of the violet one ($6 = 2 \times 3$).
+Looking at Image 9 and Image 10, once we notice that (3) the short edge of the red triangle, is three times (1) the short edge of the violet one ($3 = 1 \times 3$), we already know that (6) the larger edge of the red triangle will also be exactly three times longer than (2), the larger edge of the violet one ($6 = 2 \times 3$).
 When two or more figures behave this way, we say they are proportional to each other.

 This teaches us, that when two triangles are exactly the same, if we know the length values of some edges, we may be able to find the unknown ones.
-We can use this in our experiment: If you carefully look at this image of the transit, you may notice two triangles that are proportional to each other, even if one of them is upside down.
+We can use this in our experiment: If you carefully look at Image 11, you may notice two triangles that are proportional to each other, even if one of them is upside down.